piratas-ar/utopia.partidopirata.com.ar/_posts/2015-03-07-hackeando_al_capitalismo.markdown

 y social.
 Valentin Volosinov, *Marxism and the Philosophy of Language* (New York: Seminar Press, 1973).

-[^nota120]: Paulo Virno, *A Grammar of the Multitude—For an Analysis of Contemporary Forms of Life* (New York: Semiotext, 2004), 61.
+[^nota120]: Paulo Virno, *A Grammar of the Multitude--For an Analysis of Contemporary Forms of Life* (New York: Semiotext, 2004), 61.

 [^nota121]: La impresión de que lo virtual se ha desconectado a sí mismo